 You end up with all extracted features, which are more than 1200 different.

 NaN values and select only the relevant features

 from tsfresh import select features from tsfresh.utilities.dataframe_functions import impute impute(extracted_features) features_filtered = select_features(extracted_features, y)

 Only around 300 features were classified as relevant enough.

 Further, you can even perform the extraction, imputing and filtering at the same time with the

-You can now use the features contained in the Data Frame features_filtered (which is equal to features_filtered_direct) in conjunction with y to train your model.
+You can now use these features features_filtered in conjunction with y to train your model.
 Please see the robot_failure_example.ipynb Jupyter Notebook in the folder named notebook.
 In this notebook a RandomForestClassifier is trained on the extracted features.